Sukarnascience/Full-Stack_JS-React/README.md

     3. Classes won't be removed from react there are still there
     4. you can't use hooks inside of a class Component
     5. now hooks provide a more direct API to the react concepts you already know
+* ## Rules of hooks
+  * only call hooks on the top level
+  * don't call hooks inside loops, conditions or nested function
+  * only call hooks from react function
+  * call them from with in react functional component and not just any regular JS function

 * ## useState
   * if we started writing a function component and rap into a situation where you needed to app state then you have to convert the component to class component...